amapruns/Calcium-Imaging-Analysis-with-R/README.md

 - Clone/download this repository on to your local machine.
 Extract all contents from the zip file, if necessary.
 -	Open R interface.
 - Select `File > Change dir`: set **Working Directory** to the folder 'Calcium-Imaging-Analysis-with-R' that you downloaded and extracted.
 All the source R files and input csv files should be at the root of this directory.
 The output files will also be written there.
 You have to set this at the beginning of each session.
 - In the R interface, select `File > Source R code` : select each R file.
-Repeat the process until all source files you need to execute are selected.
+Repeat the process until all source files, namely `Threshold_iono.R`, `Threshold.R`, `Normalization_ionomycin.R` and `Peakcurrent.R`.
+All other files are optional.

 ### Part 1: Identify % of cells that have responded to the drug of interest and positive control

-Description: This function takes a separate drug response file and ionomycin (or any other drug you want to normalize to, for e.g. KCl) response file from a Calcium Imaging dataset as input and generates a csv file with normalized instensity (`F/Fmax`) values for all the cells that meet threshold (mean + 5 X st.dev) for both ionomycin and the drug in question.
-The input is directly from ImageJ mean gray values of ROIs saved as .csv files.
+Description: This function takes a separate **drug response file** and **ionomycin response file**(or any other drug you want to normalize to, for e.g. KCl) from a Calcium Imaging dataset as input and generates a .csv file with normalized instensity (`F/Fmax`) values for all the cells that meet threshold (mean + 5 * st.dev).
+The inputs are mean gray values of ROIs obtained directly from ImageJ.
 Read `CaImagingFunctionsRDocumentation.docx` for detailed methodology and variable listing.

 Filename: Normalization_ionomycin.R